 When thinking of a visit to Peru, one thinks of llamas, ceviche and of course Machu Picchu.
-There are so many places in this beautiful and diverse country thought that can take your breath away, and Lake Titicaca is one of them.
-Located on the southeast border of Peru and Bolivia, this large blue lake is famously known as the highest navigable body of water in the world at an altitude of 12,507 feet.
+There are so many places in this beautiful country thought that can take your breath away.
+Located on the southeast border of Peru and Bolivia, Lake Titicaca is one of them.
+This large blue lake is the highest navigable body of water in the world at an altitude of 12,507 feet.

 We arrived in Puno just before sunrise after a 6 hour overnight bus ride from Cusco.
-I was a little leery of the long haul bus situation but Cruz del Sur, the company we booked with, had comfortable reclining seats, bathrooms on board, pillows, blankets, snacks…honestly it was more comfortable that sleeping on a plane!
+Cruz del Sur, the company we booked with, had comfortable reclining seats, bathrooms on board, pillows, blankets, snacks…honestly it was more comfortable that sleeping on a plane!

-We first stopped at Uros, which are a series of floating reed islands constructed by the people that live there.
-I heard this this was the most “tourist trappy” part of the area, so my expectations were low, but it was a pretty unique sight.
+Whichever boat you take will likely stop at Uros, which are a series of floating reed islands.
+I heard this this was the most “tourist trappy” part of the area, so my expectations were low.
+It turned out though to be a pretty unique sight.
 Once you arrive on the island you are given a presentation (in Spanish) by a local explaining their way of life and how the islands were built.
-You are then invited into the home of another local who will take out all of her handicrafts and try to sell them to you.
-This part is a bit awkward, as we had no interest in buying a bunch of woven goods, but we did get away with buying a friendship bracelet and a keychain.
+You are then invited into the home of another local who will take out all of her handicrafts and try to sell them to you (a bit awkward).
+We did get away with buying a friendship bracelet and a keychain.

 Life on Taquile is wonderfully and refreshingly simple.